 Sunflower seed oil

 Light and thin in texture, sunflower seed oil can be used effectively as a carrier oil, or on its own.
 It’s high in beta-carotene, vitamin E, and fatty acids which are essential for skin-barrier repair.
-A study from 2002 indicated that topical use of sunflower seed oil is effective for improving skin-barrier function in newborns who have compromised barrier function.
+A indicated that topical use of sunflower seed oil is effective for improving skin-barrier function in newborns who have compromised barrier function.

-Pungent in odor and high in antioxidants, neem oil is widely used for medicinal purposes in Ayurvedic and Chinese medicine.
+Pungent in odor and high in antioxidants, neem oil is for medicinal purposes in Ayurvedic and Chinese medicine.
 It has antibacterial and antifungal properties, making it effective for wound care.
 It’s also used as a spot treatment for acne.

 Sweet almond oil

 Gently scented and light on the skin, sweet almond oil contains high levels of fatty acids.
-A recent study found that moisturizers containing sweet almond oil were effective at reducing severe hand dermatitis.
+A found that moisturizers containing sweet almond oil were effective at reducing severe hand dermatitis.
 Sweet almond oil may also be good for reducing psoriasis symptoms.

 Because noncomedogenic oils don’t clog pores, they’re appropriate to use on many types of skin, from dry to oily.
 For example, grapeseed oil may help to reduce fine lines and wrinkles on dry skin and can also be used as a spot treatment on pimples.
 It also makes a great massage oil for the entire body or scalp.